KubaKulik/MovieSearcher/README.md

 * User login ✅.
 * User password change ✅.
 * Creation/renewal of account access token ✅.
+* Logging out of account✅.

 Authentication and authorization:
 * JWT ✅

+* Adding error handling logs to the backend save in the logs folder. ✅

 ## Installation